-The text specified "active equity portfolio managers" to ensure that managers of passive funds (who do not engage in stock selection) or fixed income funds (who do not vote, and generally engage less) did not respond; we later describe a screening question that further ruled them out.
+The text specified "active equity portfolio managers" to ensure that managers of passive funds (who do not engage in stock selection) or fixed income funds (who do not vote and generally engage less) did not respond; we later describe a screening question that further ruled them out.
 The final sentence reiterated that the survey was only for portfolio managers.

-The invitation emphasized that we were interested in funds not marketed as sustainable to reduce the selection bias described earlier; the subject line referred to a survey of equity portfolio managers rather than a survey on SI, to reduce the risk that traditional investors deleted the email upon seeing the subject.
-A related concern is that, among traditional funds, those who view ES as important might have been particularly likely to respond.
+The invitation emphasized that we were interested in funds not marketed as sustainable to reduce selection bias; the subject line referred to a survey of equity portfolio managers rather than SI to reduce the risk that traditional investors deleted the email upon receipt.
+A related concern is that, among traditional funds, those who view ES as important might have been more likely to respond.
 We thus specified in bold that we were interested in funds that do not consider ES factors.
 Indeed, many free text comments claimed that ES is an immaterial distraction.
-Thus, even if investors who feel strongly about ES are more likely to participate, there seems to be no clear reason why investors with strong positive views will be more responsive than those with strong negative views.
+Thus, even if investors who feel strongly about ES are more likely to participate, this would apply to both investors with strong positive and strong negative views.

-To encourage responses, we donated £100 for each completed survey (up to a total of £25,000) to respondents' choice of the American, British, or International Red Cross (we also gave the option of no donation), and we offered the option to receive a draft of the working paper before its public release.4 We administered the survey using the Qualtrics online platform, giving respondents a generic link to guarantee their anonymity.
+To encourage responses, we donated £100 for each completed survey (up to a total of £25,000) to respondents' choice of the American, British, or International Red Cross (we also gave the option of no donation), and we offered the option to receive a draft of the working paper before its public release.
+We administered the survey using the Qualtrics online platform, giving respondents a generic link to guarantee their anonymity.
 Except for the demographic questions, we randomized the order of responses within each question.

-4 To opt in to receive the draft, after completing the survey, participants were invited to add their email address.
+&lt;sup>5 To opt in to receive the draft, after completing the survey, participants were invited to add their email address.
 This final step was optional; approximately half the respondents filled it in.
 Many respondents were not identifiable from their email.

 In total, we contacted between 4,159 and 5,855 fund managers directly; this excludes the number contacted through third party organizations, who may have also received the direct approach.
-We obtained responses from 509 investors; 479 answered every question.5 This corresponds to a response rate of 8-12%, compared to 4.3% for McCahery, Sautner, and Starks (2016) and 6.5% for Gompers et al. (2020).
+We obtained responses from 509 investors; 479 answered every question.
+This corresponds to a response rate of 8-12%, compared to 4.3% for McCahery, Sautner, and Starks (2016) and 6.5% for Gompers et al. (2020).
 We interviewed 12 respondents to explore the reasons behind their responses.
 The interviewees were selected because they filled in several free text responses and to obtain a diversity of views.